 My dad would apparently survive her, but in his current state he might easily become overwhelmed during such an emotional gathering.
 That was the main reason why we hadn’t brought him to the house that weekend.
 We didn’t want to upset him.
 We figured the less disruptive we made his life, the better for him.
 As with his successful move to Primrose, we counted on two things to see us through: his lack of memory and his skillful ability to adapt to new situations.

 I was often struck in those days how caring for my dad was like caring for my kids when they were young.
 It’s a natural analogy to make.
 But my dad would never grow up and ask why I hadn’t included him in Maya’s memorial.
 We probably wouldn’t do that to a child nowadays—not allow them to be a part of the communal grieving process.
 I imagine the professional consensus might be that we’d do more harm than good to that child in the long run.
 But I didn’t know how long of a run my dad had left.
-It was a hard call not to invite him into the circle of Maya’s friends and family to share feelings, thoughts, and memories freely.
-Because of his dementia, my dad could not be Maya’s final arbiter, so it was left to others to decide how to proceed.
-My decision was to err on the side of protecting my dad.
-But I’m not sure that I was able to do that.
+It was a hard call not to invite him into the circle of Maya’s friends and family.
+Because of his dementia, my dad could not be Maya’s final arbiter, so that decision was left to me.
+As usual, I erred on the side of protecting my dad.
+But I’m not sure I was able to do that.

 *